awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/configure-ingestion-endpoint.md

             CORS is a mandatory setting if you are collecting data from a website.
 If you do not set value for this parameter, the ingestion server to reject all the requests from Web platform.

+        !!! warning "Warning"

+            If you switch between enabling HTTPS and disabling HTTPS, ingestion service interruption will occur.

 * Additional Settings
     * Request path: User can input the path of ingestion endpoint to collect data, the default path is "/collect".
     * AWS Global Accelerator: User can choose to create an accelerator to get static IP addresses that act as a global fixed entry point to your ingestion server, which will improves the availability and performance of your ingestion server.